Alejandro-sin/Alejandro-sin/README.md

 </a>
 </div>

-* Member and speaker of the **Google Developer Group comunity** at Puerto Morelos, this talk was about Neurolearning basis and how coginitve neurosciences re changing our paradigm of education as we know.
+* Member and speaker of the **Google Developer Group comunity** at Puerto Morelos, in this talk was about Neurolearning basis and how cognitive neurosciences re changing our paradigm of education as we know.

 <div align="center">